siddhanthakur43/NodeJs/work.md

 add timestamp to userSchema
 add api level validation on patch request and signUp api Data Sanitization:- add api validation for each field

+npm validator library for validation install validator explore validator library function and use these for emailID, strong password